-(Editor's Note: This article is newly added to the lawn care site, and will also display photos in the future.
-Until that project is completed, check out the Photo Gallery of Bermuda Grass Pictures.
+(Editor's Note: The following article is newly added to the lawn care site, and will also display photos in the future.
+Until that project is completed, check out the Photo Gallery of Bermuda Grass.

-Bermuda Grass: Seasonal BehaviorThis is a perennial plant, meaning it doesn’t die after one season, like an annual plant.
+Bermuda grass is a perennial plant, meaning it doesn’t die after one season, like an annual plant.
 The original plant stays alive, and will continue to grow each year, even if it goes dormant at some point.

 But most bermuda grass, with an ample supply of all three factors, will be a deep, dark green color.
 Deprived of any of them, the color fades lighter, and can have that grayish tint also seen when going into dormancy.
 Compare that with typical lawn grass varieties which turn yellowish if they don’t get enough nitrogen.